sapoepsilon/Doc-scraper/documentation/shadergraph.md

 Convert data values to different formats, or manipulate individual elements within a data structure.
 Geometric
 Access scene geometry while your graph runs.
+Logic
+Perform Boolean operations and other logical comparisons on data values.
 Material
 Encapsulate a set of shader graph nodes into a single module.
 Math